Caleb-o/esolang/README.md

 Coments use the '#' and are single line only.
 ```
 # This is a comment
-1 2 3 4
 ```

 ### Types
 Eso has two types currently:
 - `int` : int, int literal
+- `float` : float, float literal
+- `bool` : bool, bool literal
 - `const string` : string literal
+- `capture` : value that contains any number of other values

+**All values are immutable, so you must create a new value in its place if you want to change it.*
-Only integers can be created from within the code, so there isn't an easy way to construct a string using code*
+**Only integers, floats and booleans can be created from within the code, so there isn't an easy way to construct a string using code.*

 ### Example